 - 8) Repeat till you have enough pancakes for everyone.

 It would be really interesting to know what your ultimate gluten free pancake toppings are.
 Do you keep it simple?
 Or, do you go all out with a full on indulgent feast?!
 I guess it’s just whatever floats your boat.
-Anyway, let me know by leaving a comment below, or on Facebook/Twitter.
+Anyway, let me know by leaving a comment below, or on Facebook, Twitter or Instagram.

-Enjoy making these gluten free pancakes.
-Remember they are every bit as much dairy free pancakes too AND low fodmap – for me and Mark, the perfect combination!
-(Oh and also absolutely delicious!)
+I hope you enjoy making these gluten free pancakes.
+Remember they are every bit as much dairy free pancakes too AND low fodmap – for me and Mark, the perfect combo.

 I hope to hear that some of you have attempted a few gluten free pancake flips!